Gamingapple0/memegenerator/README.md

 * Customize your text using the options available.

 ## Features
-Large selection of popular meme templates to choose from.
+Large selection of popular meme templates fetched from an API.
 User-friendly interface for customizing memes.
 Options for dragging and dropping text area